federated-research/5S-TES-Workbench/README.md

 #### Auth Params

-The authentication parameters are required to authenticate via ID Provider (Keycloak) and fetch the access token.
+The authentication parameters are required to authenticate via ID Provider (Keycloak) and fetch the access token (direct access key).

 You can either provide Keycloak Credentials or Direct Access Key.